OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Media_Center.md

 If you have any questions about storage requirements, contact your administrator.

-You can find the information about the storage space already used in the bottom left corner.¨
+You can find the information about the storage space already used in the bottom left corner.

 ![media_center_quota_v1_de.png](assets/media_center_quota_v1_de.png){ class=" shadow lightbox" }